Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Introduction

-We answer these questions by proving a structure theorem for bipartite graphs.
+We answer these questions by proving a structural theorem for bipartite graphs.
 We prove that in every bipartite graph, there is a unique partition of the vertices into two subsets --- ``good'' and ``bad'': the ``good'' subset is $X$-saturated (and thus contains the largest possible envy-free matching), while the ``bad'' subset has a structure similar to an odd path (and thus contains only an empty envy-free matching).
-The structure of this ``bad'' subset is defined formally below. \begin{definition} A bipartite graph $G := (X \discup Y, E)$ is called \emph{$Y$-path-saturated} if, for some $k\geq 1$, there exist partitions $X = X_0 \discup \cdots \discup X_k$ and $Y = Y_1 \discup \cdots \discup Y_k$ where for all $i\geq 1$: \begin{itemize} \item There is a perfect matching between vertices of $X_i$ and vertices of $Y_i$; \item Every vertex in $Y_i$ is adjacent to some vertex in $X_{i-1}$. \end{itemize} \end{definition} Every odd path with $|X|>|Y|$, as in Figure \ref{fig:efm-examples}(b), is $Y$-path-saturated.
-Figure \ref{fig:efm-examples}(c) shows another example of a $Y$-path-saturated graph; it can be seen that the structure of such a graph resembles that of an odd path. \footnote{ Note that the empty graph is $Y$-path-saturated (where $X_i = Y_j = \emptyset$ for all $i\geq 0, j\geq 1$).
-Also note that a $Y$-path-saturated graph may have isolated vertices (vertices with degree 0) in $X$ --- such vertices are contained in $X_0$. } It can also be proved that, in a $Y$-path-saturated graph, just like in an odd path, the only envy-free matching is $\emptyset$.
-Thus the $X$-saturated graphs and the $Y$-path-saturated graphs are two extreme cases.
+The structure of this ``bad'' subset is defined formally below. \begin{definition} A bipartite graph $G := (X \discup Y, E)$ is called \emph{$Y$-path-saturated} if, for some $k\geq 1$, there exist partitions $X = X_0 \discup \cdots \discup X_k$ and $Y = Y_1 \discup \cdots \discup Y_k$ where for all $i\geq 1$: \begin{itemize} \item There is a perfect matching between vertices of $X_i$ and vertices of $Y_i$; \item Every vertex in $Y_i$ is adjacent to some vertex in $X_{i-1}$. \end{itemize} \end{definition} Every odd path with $|X|>|Y|$, as in Figure \ref{fig:efm-examples}(c), is $Y$-path-saturated.
+Figure \ref{fig:efm-examples}(d) shows another example of a $Y$-path-saturated graph; it can be seen that the structure of such a graph resembles that of an odd path.
+Every $Y$-path-saturated graph is $Y$-saturated, but the opposite is not true, as shown by Figures \ref{fig:efm-examples}(a,b). \footnote{ Note that the empty graph is $Y$-path-saturated (where $X_i = Y_j = \emptyset$ for all $i\geq 0, j\geq 1$).
+Also note that a $Y$-path-saturated graph may have isolated vertices (vertices with degree 0) in $X$ --- such vertices are contained in $X_0$. } In any $Y$-path-saturated graph, the only envy-free matching is $\emptyset$.
+The proof is similar to the one for odd paths above; we omit it since it is implied by Theorem \ref{thm:structure}(e) below.
+Thus the $X$-saturated graphs and the $Y$-path-saturated graphs are two extreme cases: the former contain the largest possible envy-free matching, while the latter contain only an empty envy-free matching.
 Our first result is that these two extremes are the building-blocks of \emph{all} bipartite graphs.
 Below, $G[X',Y']$ denotes the subgraph of $G$ induced by the vertices $X'\discup Y'$.
-The number of vertices in the smaller side of $G$ is denoted by $\nmin := \min(|X|,|Y|)$, and the number of edges is denoted by $m := |E|$. \begin{theorem} Every bipartite graph $G = (X \discup Y, E)$ admits \emph{unique} partitions $X = X_S\discup X_L$ and $Y = Y_S\discup Y_L$ satisfying the following three conditions: